cristianoliveira/pono/README.md

 # slot - Symbolic Link Organizer with TOML

-"**slot**", it is a lightweight command-line tool for managing symbolic links in your filesystem inspired by `stow`.
+**slot** is a lightweight command-line tool for managing symbolic links in your filesystem inspired by `stow`.

 ## Why?

-Because `stow` almost does what I want, but not quite.
+Because gnu stow almost does what I want, but not quite.
 I wanted a simpler tool that could manage symlinks for multiple packages with a single configuration file.
-I need to be able to replace the links on demand to configure some packages in a different way.
+I need to be able to toogle links on demand to apply different configs.

 ## Features